 UCM High Availably: The UCM Cloud service will be “Operational” as defined in the Service Level Agreement (SLA) section of Addendum 1- UCM Cloud - Service Description - v.1.1.docx

+{%p if ucm %}

 Unified Communications Manager (UCM)

 Cisco Unified Communications Manager (UCM) is the core of the UCM Cloud offering.
 It delivers people-centric user and administrative experiences while supporting the full range of collaboration services including, video, voice, instant messaging and presence, messaging, and mobility on Cisco as well as third-party devices.
 UCM is the industry leader in enterprise call and session management platforms, with more than 300,000 customers worldwide, and more than 120 million Cisco IP phones and soft clients deployed.